My Undying Love for Waakye

-The only thing more popular than Waakye in Ghana is Ghana Jollof (to be honest I think it’s just okay but what do I know?)
+The only thing more popular than it in Ghana is Ghana Jollof (which to be honest I think is just okay but what do I know?)

-Waakye is a staple rice dish which is cooked with rice, red or black-eyed beans and dried millet leaves.
+It is a staple rice dish cooked with rice, red or black-eyed beans and dried millet leaves.

 Hence why Northern/Muslim women just tend to make the best Waakye (I know because I only buy from them and it’s amazing).

 Everybody loves a good Waakye meal, it’s always available and the combination of rice and beans with shito (black pepper) is an obvious taste of heaven in your mouth.